-We then decided to look more closely at any links between academic attainment and wellbeing by comparing the children's Cambridge Primary Insight data with their Wellbeing Check data.
+We then decided to look more closely at any links between academic attainment and wellbeing by comparing the children's InCAS data with their Wellbeing Check data.
 This did not provide any obvious correlations (Figure 1).

-Figure 1: Scatterplot showing Wellbeing score against baseline score
+Figure 1: Scatterplot showing Wellbeing score against InCAS score